AnyBlok/anyblok_wms_base/doc/design_goals.rst

 should be rich enough to encompass events of the real world, such as the accidental destruction of some goods.

-This also implies that care should be taken to define what the data actually means.
-We're trying to be very explicit about that, but it's all intents, as it also depends on the usage the concrete application will make of that library.
-For an example, see the meaning of the data about Goods that :ref:`op_arrival` operation carries.
+This also implies that care must be taken to define what the data should actually means.
+We're trying to be very explicit about that, but it's all about intents, as it also depends on the usage the concrete application will make of that library.
+For a concrete example, see the meaning of the data about Goods that :ref:`op_arrival` operation carries.

 Logistics systems also try and predict or planify the future, yet